8051Enthusiast/yabo/doc/intro.md

 }
 ```

-Because writing a new line every time we want to add a parser takes unnecessary space, we can also separate parsers with commas:
+Because writing a newline every time we want to add a parser takes unnecessary space, we can also separate parsers with commas:
 ```
 def *padded = {
   small: u16l